 <%@LANGUAGE="VBSCRIPT" CODEPAGE="1252"%> ' A standard HTML header could be used instead

 <th colspan="2" scope="col">Predict the growth of salmonella in cut tomatoes at 10°C to 35°C</th>

 <td width="41%">Initial number of salmonella / gram</td>

 <td height="20">Incubation time, hours</td>

 <input type="submit" name="Predict number of samonella" id="Predict number of samonella" value="Predict number of salmonella" />

 Writing the data processing script

-A simplified version of the processing script is given below.
+A simplified, but fully working, version of the processing script is given below.
 The notes which are preceded by a ' explain how the script works.